 within the column range.
 When retrieved, the value should be the

 same as what was inserted.
-(Without strict mode, truncation for
+(If strict SQL mode is not enabled,

 Handling of a numeric expression depends on what kind of values the expression contains:

 If any approximate values are present, the expression is approximate and is evaluated using floating-point arithmetic.